pytask-dev/pytask/docs/source/tutorials/set_up_a_project.md

 paths = "src/my_project"
 ```

-You do not have to add any configuration values, but you need the
+You do not have to add configuration values, but you need the
 `[tool.pytask.ini_options]` header.
 The header alone will signal pytask that this is the
-project's root. pytask will store information it needs across executions in a
+project's root. pytask will store the information it needs across executions in a
 `.pytask.sqlite3` database next to the configuration file.

 `paths` allows you to set the location of tasks when you do not pass them explicitly via